 Closing the gender pay gap

-- have companies with more than 250 workers report their gender pay gap publicly
+- making companies with more than 250 workers report their gender pay gap publicly

-- prohibit pay secrecy clauses and give workers the right to disclose their pay (if they want to)
+- prohibiting pay secrecy clauses and give workers the right to disclose their pay (if they want to)

-- take action to close the gender pay gap in the Australian Public Service
+- taking action to close the gender pay gap in the Australian Public Service

-- give greater power to the Fair Work Commission to order pay increases for workers in low paid, female-dominated sectors.
+- giving greater power to the Fair Work Commission to order pay increases for workers in low paid, female-dominated sectors.

 Australians pay some of the highest child care costs in the world.

 The cost of childcare has never been higher than it is now.

 Fees have increased by 41 per cent since the Liberals came to government.
 Over the past 12 months, childcare costs soared by 6.5 per cent – almost double the rate of inflation.

 A Federal Labor government will take real action on affordable childcare.
 Federal Labor will: